simon-brooke/the-great-game/doc/The-spread-of-knowledge-in-a-large-game-world.md

  Let's work around the idea that a 'game day' equates to about two hours of wall clock time.
 Let's work around the idea that there are of the order of fifty markets in the game world, and that for each market there are two or three merchants whose 'home base' it is.

  Obviously non-player characters who are within the vicinity of a player character have to be 'awake', in order that the player can see them interacting with their world and can interact with them.
 Those characters have to be in working memory and have to be in the action polling loop in any case.
-So there's no extra cost to their gossiping away between each other - around the player there's a moving bubble of gossip, allowing each character the player interacts with to have a high probability of having some recent news.
+So there's no extra cost to their gossiping away between each other &mdash; around the player there's a moving bubble of gossip, allowing each character the player interacts with to have a high probability of having some recent news.

  But the merchants who aren't in the vicinity of a player don't have to be in working memory all the time.
-Each merchant simply requires to be 'woken up' - loaded into memory - once per game day, move a day's journey in one hop, and then, if arriving at an inn or at a market, wake and exchange news with one resident character - an innkeeper or a gossip.
+Each merchant simply requires to be 'woken up' &mdash; loaded into memory &mdash; once per game day, move a day's journey in one hop, and then, if arriving at an inn or at a market, wake and exchange news with one resident character &mdash; an innkeeper or a gossip.
 So the cost of this algorithm in a fifty-market game is at worst the cost of loading and unloading two non-player characters from memory every minute, and copying two or three statements from the knowledge set of one to the knowledge set of the other.
 If you're dynamically modifying significance scores, of course, you'd need to also load the characters about whom news was being passed on; but this still doesn't seem unduly onerous.

  Obviously, if memory is not too constrained it may be possible to maintain all the merchants, all the innkeepers and all the characters currently being talked about in memory all the time, further reducing the cost.